-Student Early Childhood Educators will outline and develop their skills in observations by completing twelve observations in total.
-Early Childhood Educators will record three observations in each of the four methods listed below. (see appendix 8 for description of each method)
+Student Early Childhood Educators will outline and develop their skills in observations by completing eight observations in total.
+Student Early Childhood Educators will record two observations in each of the four methods listed below.
+(See appendix 8 for description of each method)

 - i) Running Record x 2

 - ii) Event Sampling x 2

 - (iii) Time Sampling x 2

-- (iv) Reggio Approach x2
+- (iv) Reggio Approach x 2

-Student Early Childhood Educators will complete their observations in two parts, Part A&B. See below timeline for further clarification on the submission dates.
+Student Early Childhood Educators will complete their observations in two parts, Part A & B. See below timeline for further clarification on the submission dates.
 Each part consists of recording and reflecting on four observations and receiving feedback from the Placement Supervisor after each part is completed.
 There will be a different focus for each part which is as follows:

-- Part A: The focus is for student Early Childhood Educators to observe a child/children and use their recordings on observations to aid them in developing their holistic child learning and development story in semester 2. - Part B: The focus is for student Early Childhood Educators to observe children in diverse contexts as part of instances of inclusive practice.
+- Part A: The focus is on Holistic Child learning and development.
+During this period, student Early Childhood Educators will start to develop their observation skills.
+Student educators will observe a child/children and use their recordings on observations to aid them in developing their holistic child learning and development story. - Part B: The focus is on Inclusive Practice.
+During this period, student Early Childhood Educators will continue to observe children in diverse contexts as part of instances of inclusive practice.

-The placement workshops that are scheduled in the timetable will guide and support student Early Childhood Educators in their observation skills.
+The scheduled placement workshops will guide and support student Early Childhood Educators in their observation skills.